imronuke/ADPRES/docs/install.md

 (NOTE: you need to have admin privilege to run these commands)

-These command will create an executable file named `adpres` and it was also copied to `/usr/bin`.
+These command will create an executable file named `adpres` and copied the executable file to `/usr/bin`.
 Now, you can run a test using several examples of inputs file in folder [smpl](https://github.com/imronuke/ADPRES/tree/master/smpl) to see if you had compiled properly.
 You can run ADPRES using command

 ```
 adpres [FILE_PATH_NAME]